 Your vehicle’s serpentine belt can now last between 60,000 and 100,000 miles.
 Eventually, your serpentine belt will wear down from continuous exposure to heat and friction and will need to be replaced.
 In most cases, if the Serpentine Belt breaks, the vehicle will stop running, so be sure to check your belts and hoses often at a trusted auto service shop in your area.

-Vist a Brakes Plus location today to take advantage of our free inspections.
-We’ll identify the probelm and give you a cost effective way to fix your vehicle so you can get back on the road safely!
-Schedule a service appointement online now.
+Visit your nearest Brakes Plus location today or quickly schedule a service appointment online to take advantage of our free inspections.
+We’ll identify the problem and give you a cost effective way to fix your vehicle so you can get back on the road safely!